pedrovmcastro/Personal-Library-Database/README.md

 ## Optimizations

 ### Views

+Views can streamline database queries by storing commonly used queries relevant to library management, thereby expediting the process and improving efficiency.

 #### Available Books

+The `available_books` view simplifies the process of searching for books in the database by automating a commom user query: identifying books that are available for reading.
+This include books that have not been borrowed, sold, or returned to their owner.
+It provides the following information about each available book: `id`, `title`, `year`, `author` (limited to one), `language`, `rating`, `location`, `category`, and `genre`.
+The results are sorted by `location`, `author`, and `year`, making it easier to browse through the available options.

 #### Books on Shelf

+The `books_on_shelf` view filters the `available_books` to display only those that are currently on the shelf.

 #### Books on Kindle

+The `books_on_kindle` view filters the `available_books` to display only those that are currently on the Kindle.

 #### Been Read

+The `been_read` view filters the `books` table to show only those books that have already been read, indicated by the `is_read` column being set to TRUE.
+The view organizes the results by `location`, `author`, and `year`.

 #### Sold Books

+The `sold_books` view filters the `books` table to show only those books that have been sold, indicated by the `sold` column being set to TRUE.
+The view organizes the results by `timestamp`, reflecting the time when each book was sold.

 #### Loaned Books

+The `loaned_books` view filters the `books` table to display books that have been loaned out, either lent or borrowed.
+This includes books where the `lent` column or the `borrowed` column is set to TRUE.
+The view orders the results by `due_date` and `loan_date`.

 #### Lent Books

+The `lent_books` view filters the `loaned_books` view to show only those books that have been lent out, with the `lent` column set to TRUE.

 #### Borrowed Books

+The `borrowed_books` view filters the `loaned_books` view to show only those books that have been borrowed, with the `borrowed` column set to TRUE.

 #### Current Borrowed Books

+The `current_borrowed_books` view filters the `borrowed_books` view to display only those books that have been borrowed and have not yet been returned, indicated by the `borrowed` column being set to TRUE and `return_date` being NULL.

 ### Indexes